SendSafely uses several layers of security to protect your information.

 for continuous external vulnerability scanning of our systems.

-If you think you've identified a security issue please send us a secure message
+If you think you've identified a security issue please submit the details to us using our Security Bug Reporting Form

-with details of the issue and we will work with you to make sure the issue gets corrected quickly.
+.
+Our team will work with you to verify the issue and make sure it gets corrected quickly.